Travel Grants for Undergraduate Researchers

 The basic requirements for applicants:

-- Is a current undergraduate student at Notre Dame and in good academic standing.
+- Is a current undergraduate College of Science student at Notre Dame and in good academic standing.

 - Plans to engage in at least one semester of undergraduate research.